wu-lab-egio/EGIO/README.md

 # Usage
 To test EGIO, please download example files in https://github.com/wu-lab-egio/EGIO_example_source, and unzip gtf files.
 Put these files in folder "example", and put the "example" folder into "EGIO-main".
-When running EGIO, it may notice that it it not permitted to run _Run_egio.sh, and it can be solved by chmod command.
+When running EGIO, it may notice that it is not permitted to run _Run_egio.sh, and it can be solved by chmod command.

 To run EGIO, type following commands in Ternimal: